There’s a simple yet massive thing that most marketers overlook when it comes to SEO.

 It’s internal linking.

-Internal linking is often cast aside by marketers in favour of external backlink — DESPITE the fact that building internal links helps Google index your website faster, improve positive user behaviour signals, and boost the page rankings for low and mid-volume pages.
+Internal linking is often cast aside by marketers in favour of external links — despite the fact that building internal links helps Google index your website faster, improve positive user behaviour signals, and boost the ranking pages on your site.

-So what are internal links?
-Why is this strategy important for SEO?
-And how can internal links help make your web pages more discoverable by Google AND your customers?
+So, what are internal links?
+Why is the right internal linking strategy important for SEO?
+And how can internal links help make your web pages more discoverable by Google and your site visitors?

-Keep reading — we answer all your questions and more.
+Keep reading — we will answer all your questions and more.